Minimax and adaptive estimation of general linear functionals under sparsity: Example

 \subsection{Two-phase loading vector}

 We consider a loading vector \(\eta\) of the form

 This loading vector \(\eta\) is divided into two parts: the first subvector consists of a small number of large components, while the second subvector consists of many small components.
 This structure is related to the homogeneous case, but it accommodates unbounded ratios of coordinates, a setting less studied in the literature.
+For convenience, we parameterize \(d_0\) and \(\lambda\) as \(d_0 = d^{\gamma_d}\) and \(\lambda = d^{\gamma_\lambda}\) for some constants \(\gamma_d > 0\) and \(\gamma_\lambda > 0\).
+To uncover an interesting phase transition phenomenon as discussed below, we assume \(2\gamma_\lambda + \gamma_d < 1\).